 3. Interviews for the selection of PhD candidates are scheduled twice per year, in spring and in autumn.
 As an exception, additional interview dates may be scheduled.

-Unless students obtain their own fellowship, we offer a working contract with a salary according to German TV-L E 13 (salary agreement for public service employees) including health insurance and social insurance.
+Unless PhD candidates obtain their own fellowship, we offer a working contract with a salary according to German TV-L E 13 (salary agreement for public service employees) including health insurance and social insurance.
 PhD students receive initially a one-year contract.
 The thesis committee meets within the first year.

 The contract can be extended up to three years with the possibility of an additional one-year extension, provided that a written positive statement from the thesis committee supports these extensions.
 At present, students receive a contract with a 50 % salary during the first and second year and a 60 % salary during the third and fourth year.

-The PhD student and the supervisor select a PhD committee within the first 8 weeks after start of the contract.
+The PhD candidate and the supervisor select a PhD committee within the first 8 weeks after start of the contract.
 The PhD committee consists of the supervisor plus two group leaders or senior postdocs outside the group of the supervisor.
 Preferably, at least one committee member comes from another institute.

-The committee monitors the quality and progress of the PhD project; the committee's task is to advise and help the PhD student, to determine success and sort out potential disagreements between the PhD student and the supervisor.
+The committee monitors the quality and progress of the PhD project; the committee's task is to advise and help the PhD candidate, to determine success and sort out potential disagreements between the PhD student and the supervisor.
 The committee can be contacted whenever appropriate.
 The first meeting should take place within the first three months of the PhD, followed by - at least - annual meetings.
-For these subsequent meetings, the PhD student fills in an evaluation form and prepares a brief report (approximately 2 pages in English) on the progress of his/her work and future plans.
+For these subsequent meetings, the PhD candidate fills in an evaluation form and prepares a brief report (approximately 2 pages in English) on the progress of his/her work and future plans.
 The meetings have to be announced to the LGSA coordinator.
 Evaluation forms are available at the coordination office.
 A signed copy of the evaluation form and the written report must be forwarded.
-It is the responsibility of the PhD student to call in thesis committee meetings on time.
+It is the responsibility of the PhD candidate to call in thesis committee meetings on time.

 The PhD candidate and the supervisor commit themselves to open and cooperative collaboration for the successful realization of the doctoral studies.
 Both agree to abide by the regulations of good scientific practice that are specified in detail within the FLI Rules of Good Scientific Practice.
-The publication of results and the submission of the thesis have to be mutually agreed upon by the supervisor and the PhD student.
+The publication of results and the submission of the thesis have to be mutually agreed upon by the supervisor and the PhD candidate.